 At Bee Boys, we don't believe the current organic certification is acceptable for clean raw honey.
 Organic beekeepers are permitted to use chemicals and pesticide treatments in the colonies.
 Organic beekeepers are also permitted to feed their bees sugar, and then re-sell that 'product' as honey!!!

-We feel this is disingenuous and strive for a better certification acknowledgement.
-When you see 2BEE+ on our products, or any other product, you can bee assured that the product has Bee Boys standards behind them.
-This standard includes: Chemical Free, Pro pollinator, no kill ethic, BEEGAN, beyond organic, biodynamic principles & sustainable actions.
+We feel this is disingenuous and strive for a better certification.
+When you see CNG ( certified Naturally Grown) on our products, or any other product, you can bee assured that the product has Bee Boys standards behind them.
+This standard includes pier colony inspections, Pro pollinator planning , no kill ethic, BEEGAN & beyond organic, biodynamic principles with sustainable action.

 Most of the wax harvested for our products is naturally abandoned by the bees, or rendered after a honey harvest.
 Honey bees like to constantly build new comb, to keep the colony clean and healthy.
 This natural process allows for a very low stress wax harvest.
 After the wax combs are harvested, we put them in our solar wax melter to begin the rendering process!
 Each time we harvest honey, the comb is cut from the frame.
 The honey in the comb is crushed, and strained.
 The remaining wax is lightly washed, solar melted or rendered in a double boiler, to clean for use in our salves and balms.